daruoktab/pixel-art-generator/README.md

 *   Upon logging in, users are allocated a quota of 5 image generations per day.
 *   This quota resets daily (based on the user's local system time when they next use the app).
-*   The email `daruokta@gmail.com` has unlimited generation privileges.
+*   A designated admin email has unlimited generation privileges (details are kept locally for security).

 To keep track of your daily image generations, the application uses a small SQLite database that runs directly in your web browser (thanks to `sql.js`).
 This database, including your email, the date of your last generation, and the number of images you've generated today, is stored locally in your browser's `localStorage`.